viamrobotics/docs/docs/getting-started/app-usage.md

 If you used an email invite to sign up, the organization that invited you should be listed here.
 You also have a personal organization for projects not associated with other organizations.

-Click an organization name to navigate to its list of locations.
+Click an organization's name to navigate to its list of locations.

 ### Creating a new organization